Characters: Fallout New Vegas Dead Money

 - Jerkass: God oozes disdain for everybody, and both privately and openly talks about dismembering the Courier for his own ends.

-- Jerkass With A Heart Of Gold: Despite being a massive jerk, you can still sense that God cares for Dog, and you can even get him to admit that with a high speech check.
+- Jerk with a Heart of Gold: Despite being a massive jerk, you can still sense that God cares for Dog, and you can even get him to admit that with a high speech check.
 He'll even care for you if you're nice enough for him and help him sate Dog's hungers.
-Especially seen in your last confrontation with him, wherein he pleads for Dog to stop trying to blow himself up instead of ordering him around.
+Especially seen in your last confrontation with him, wherein he pleads for Dog to stop trying to blow himself up instead of ordering him around, and tells you in desperation of a way to trick Dog into killing himself (and God with him) with less collateral damage if you favored him over Dog.

 - Made of Iron: Dog has badly wounded himself just to stay in control and neither personality acts like they care.
 During the possible Split Personality Merge, the merged being is shocked at how wounded he is and he says he needs to lie down for a bit.